project-repo/cagebreak/README.md

 (and software versions) as they are obtained through [pacman](https://wiki.archlinux.org/title/Pacman) at the time of release.
 Any other use is out of scope.

-Everything else probably works with a bit of luck.
+Most other setups probably work with a bit of luck.
 We make no guarantees.

 ### Quick Installation